nitisha2017098/Power-search/README.md

 Android tablets: in a browser window, touch the menu button in the top right of the screen, then select "find on page".
 Safari on iPad tablets: click the cursor in the search box in the upper right corner of the screen.
 Directly above the keyboard, a "find on page" box will open.
 ```
+## INTERPRETING RESULTS
+**2.1**
+### Suggestions, search-as-you-type, knowlege panels

+### Thinking more deeply about your search
++ Recognize when search results are offering information that suggests a better/additional search.
++ Use 'define' to identify the meaning of words.
++ Use dictionary mode to define words that do not appear in traditional dictionaries.

+### Undertsnads options for different media.
++ Use image search when it appears in search results, and use related image search to refine results.
++ Refine results by using different media types like videos and news.

+### Reading the search engine result page(SERP)

+###